DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 Query by Sort Key Only

-You can not query only using a Sort Key.
+You cannot query only using a sort key.
 You need to specify a partition key to perform query operations.
-Else, you need to create a global secondary index or perform a scan operation.
+Alternatively, you can create a global secondary index or perform a scan operation.

-The following Java code example retrieves only "Science Fiction & Fantasy" types of books written by J. K. Rowling, Book titles (sort key) that begin with the letter "H" through the letter "S."
+The following Java code example retrieves only "Science Fiction & Fantasy" types of books written by J. K. Rowling, with book titles (sort key) that begin with the letter "H" through the letter "S."

 Query Sort Key Descending

 The sort key value is always used to sort query results.
 If the sort key is a number, the results will be returned in numerical order.
-Else, the results will be returned in UTF-8 bytes order.
+Otherwise, the results will be returned in UTF-8 bytes order.
 The sort order is set to ascending by default.
-However, you can set the ScanIndexForward parameter to false if you need the sort order to be Descending.
+However, you can set the ScanIndexForward parameter to false if you need the sort order to be descending.

 Best Practices For Using Sort Keys in DynamoDB

-• If your data contains hierarchical (one-to-many) relationships and you want to query at any hierarchy level, use a composite primary key.
-E.g., Address that contains zip code, postal code, country, city, etc.
+- If your data contains hierarchical (one-to-many) relationships and you want to query at any hierarchy level, use a composite primary key.
+For example, an address that contains zip code, postal code, country, city, etc.

-• Always try to use a composite primary key as the primary key.
-If you only use the partition key as the primary key when creating a table, you won't perform query operations or use key condition expressions.
+- Always try to use a composite primary key as the primary key.
+If you only use the partition key as the primary key when creating a table, you won't be able to perform query operations or use key condition expressions.

 Frequently Asked Questions